boolder-org/boolder-data/README.md

 [Boolder](https://www.boolder.com) is the best way to discover bouldering in Fontainebleau.

-Here is the data used by the [Android](https://github.com/boolder-org/boolder-android) and [iPhone](https://github.com/boolder-org/boolder-ios) apps.
+This repo is the data used by the [Android](https://github.com/boolder-org/boolder-android) and [iPhone](https://github.com/boolder-org/boolder-ios) apps.
 Feel free to use it as you want!

 [More about Boolder](https://www.boolder.com/en/about)

+## Contribute

+If you want to add new data or report a mistake, check out https://www.boolder.com/en/contribute

 ## License